Cysharp/MagicOnion/README.md

 > **NOTE**: If you encounter error about `Google.Protobuf.dll`, you can remove the library.
 MagicOnion does not depend `Google.Protobuf.dll`. ([Issue#296](https://github.com/Cysharp/MagicOnion/issues/296))

+> **NOTE**: gRPC native library for iOS has a file size of over 100MB, which may cause problems when pushing to GitHub or others.
+For more information on solutions, see [Stripping debug symbols from ios/libgrpc.a](#stripping-debug-symbols-from-ioslibgrpca).

 ### MessagePack for C#
 MessagePack for C# is not included in MagicOnion package.
 You need to download and install separately.